Amtrak California Zephyr title card

 Rooms on the California Zephyr

 One of my happy places is an Amtrak room.
 I like them for their comfort, privacy, and ability to sleep horizontally at night.
-I also enjoy that my meals come with my reservations, which reduces my out-of-pocket costs while I travel.
+I also appreciate that my meals are included with my reservations, which reduces my out-of-pocket costs while I travel.

 All rooms include: